playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

      +--->B
 ```

+ Say you wanted to pass template `C` to component  `B` in the following view tree, say to reuse an template you're passing as the `else` to an `ngIf` that you don't want to move.

-As we mentioned before, using the `#templateVar` reference will only work to as high as the siblings.
-Everything higher/in a different "root" context won't be able to understand where that reference is.
+As we mentioned before, using the `#templateVar` reference variable won't work in tags that are in a different root than it, so we're not able to simply use the variable for this usage.

 ### The Solution

-Well, as it turns out, there's actually a way to get a reference to any componen, directive, or view within a component.
-Using `ViewChild`, you're able to grab the template from the component logic rather than the template:
+Well, as it turns out, there's actually a way to get a reference to any component, directive, or view within a component.
+Using [`ViewChild`](https://angular.io/api/core/ViewChild), you're able to grab a reference to the `ng-template` from the component logic rather than the template code:

 ```typescript
 @Component({